digiampietro/gns3-large/README.md

-# GNS3 1.2 docker image with VPCS, IOU, QEMU and Wireshark
+# GNS3 1.2.3 docker image with VPCS, IOU, QEMU and Wireshark

 ### News

+2015-01-20 Updated GNS3 to version 1.2.3

 2014-12-06 Updated GNS3 to version 1.2.1, minor fixes